emitchj/WSC-CICSzVA-Registration/index.md

 ## 2) Lab Exercise

-Open the lab document associated with the excercise that you want to run.
+Open the lab document associated with the excercise that you want to run and save it to your desktop.
 The lab document provides detailed steps for the exercise.

 **Implementing Web Services in CICS**
 - [L20: SOAP based web services](https://github.com/ibm-wsc/CICS-Conference-Labs/blob/main/L20-V61.02-SOAP-WebServices-.pdf).